AstralProtocol/astralprotocol/docs/docs/logbook/registering-entries.md

 ### Location

 Every log entry needs a location.
-For v0.1, locations are represented as WGS84 (TODO: is this it?) decimal degree coordinates, ordered
-`[longitude, latitude]`, aligned with the [GeoJSON](https://www.google.com/search?q=geojson+standard) convention.
+For v0.1, locations are represented as WGS84 decimal degree coordinates, ordered `[longitude, latitude]`, aligned with the [GeoJSON](https://www.google.com/search?q=geojson+standard) convention.

 To add a location to a log entry, in the Register Entry page pan + zoom the map to the spot you want to anchor the entry, and tap.
 On tap, a form should appear, and a marker should be added to the map.
 To adjust the location, simply tap elsewhere on the map — the coordinates in